-Is there a God and how do people think they know?

-This unit will explore different kinds of knowledge, how do people know what they know.
+What does it mean to believe in a God, how does such belief matter, and do we need a reason to believe (or not to believe) in God?
+This unit explores different kinds of knowledge; how do people know what they know.
 Can they be certain?
 Is doubt essential?
 What do people mean by God?

 Explore the arguments for God from a variety of perspectives, as appropriate to context.
 Christianity must be included.
-Consider different types of evidence (e.g., physical evidence, reasoning / logic).
+Consider different types of evidence (e.g., physical evidence,